-At glass-fronted Wyatt & Jones I watch fishing boats entering Viking Bay as I enjoy the restaurant’s wholesome Kentish food, including pig’s head terrine and spiced scallops with chickpeas.
-The biggest draw here, though, is the Sunday brunch and roast lunch.
 Making serious culinary waves nearby is tiny, spartan Stark, owned and run by the super talented Ben Crittenden who previously cooked at the Michelin-starred West House in Biddenden.
 As the name suggests, you don’t come here for plush surroundings but for “good food, laid bare”.
 Currently its only offering is a six-course evening tasting menu, which Ben somehow magics up from a space no bigger than a broom cupboard (pictured above right).
-I start with a plate of mackerel, watermelon and beetroot that looks like a Kandinsky painting (secret ingredient: watermelon jam), then make my way through everything, from smoked cuttlefish and spiced lamb to jasmine custard.
+Start with a plate of mackerel, watermelon and beetroot that looks like a Kandinsky painting (secret ingredient: watermelon jam), then make your way through everything, from smoked cuttlefish and spiced lamb to jasmine custard.
 But the hands-down winner is course number two, a duck terrine with hazelnut and ginger biscuit, and a duck and hazelnut parfait.
 The citrussy blobs of orange purée encircling it cut through the richness of the duck perfectly.